 An intensive 3 day early season ski touring skills weekend, for learning new techniques and brushing up on avalanche safety training.
 This is an ideal Haute Route training course, or makes good preparation for joining a multi day hut to hut tour later in the season **Free safety equipment rental is included with this course**

-On the ski touring skills weekend we cover all the skills required to join a multiday ski tour as a safe member of a group.
+On the ski touring skills weekend we cover all the skills required to join a multiday ski tour.
 Techniques covered include skinning skills, uphill kick turns, transceiver training and avalanche safety and avoidance.
 Tips and coaching to improve your off piste skiing also form an important part of the weekend.
 We tailor each course to your future plans and ambitions, so glacier travel and using ice axe and crampons may also be included if appropriate.
 Teaching and training sessions are always incorporated into ‘real’ days out ski touring, so that you get to do as much skiing as possible over the weekend.

-This is an to introductory level trip.
+This is an introductory level trip.
 To take part you should be at Fitness Level 2 and Tech Level 2 (see our Fitness/Experience guidelines).
-You need to be a regular off piste skier, but no previous ski touring experience is necessary.
+You need to be a regular off-piste skier, but no previous ski touring experience is necessary.

 Included in price